 INCREASING THE SUPPLY OF HOUSING FOR ALL INCOME LEVELS

-In order to address San Francisco's housing crisis, SPUR works to increase the supply of housing for buyers and renters at all income levels.
+In order to address the Bay Area's housing crisis, SPUR works to increase the supply of housing for buyers and renters at all income levels.
 This means zoning for more multifamily housing, improving the entitlements process, and increasing federal, state and local resources for affordable housing development.

 PROMOTING HOUSING NEAR TRANSIT

-Through neighborhood planning efforts, SPUR supports increasing the supply of housing in places where it makes the most sense—within walking distance of local and regional transit nodes.
-In areas where San Francisco has already invested major transit resources—BART, Caltrain, Muni Metro—housing densities should be substantially increased.
+Through neighborhood planning efforts, SPUR supports increasing the supply of housing in places where it makes the most sense: within walking distance of local and regional transit nodes.
+In areas where cities have already invested major transit resources — near BART, Caltrain, Muni Metro, etc. — housing densities should be substantially increased.

 IMPROVING THE ENTITLEMENTS PROCESS

-The process of getting planning entitlements to build housing in San Francisco is extraordinarily difficult.
-People who oppose housing have been given a long list of tools to delay, postpone, shrink, or prevent development.
-People who need the housing do not have an equivalent set of tools to compel the housing to be built.
-SPUR believes that improving the entitlements process will help generate more needed housing—without compromising the public process.
+The process of getting planning entitlements to build housing is particularly difficult in San Francisco.
+People who oppose housing have been given a long list of tools to delay, postpone, shrink or prevent development.
+People who need housing do not have an equivalent set of tools to get it built.
+SPUR believes that improving the entitlements process will help generate more needed housing — without compromising the public process.

 REDUCING HOUSING COSTS BY RETHINKING PARKING REQUIREMENTS

 Parking spaces are expensive to build, especially where land values are high.
-If we can find a way to build less parking—while also strengthening our tranist infrastructure—the city will see both reduced housing process and a more efficient use of urban land.
+If we can find a way to build less parking — while also strengthening our tranist infrastructure — the city will see both an improved housing process and a more efficient use of urban land.

 CREATING SECONDARY UNITS

-One of the most "painless" ways to provide affordable housing is to promote the creation of secondary ("in law") units.
-These housing units—carved from a basement, garage, or placed at the back of a lot— are a uniquely affordable housing resource because 1) they do not cost public money, but are instead paid for by home owners; and 2) they do not change the physical character of a neighborhood.
-SPUR promotes making it legal for property owners to add this type of housing, provided it can meet building code standards for health and safety, and that it is located in an appropriate part of the city.
+One of the most painless ways to provide affordable housing is to promote the creation of secondary or "in-law" units.
+These housing units — carved from a basement or garage, or placed at the back of a lot — are a uniquely affordable housing resource because they do not cost public money but are paid for by home owners, and because they do not change the physical character of a neighborhood.
+SPUR promotes making it legal for property owners to add this type of housing, provided it can meet building code standards for health and safety, and that it is located in an appropriate neighborhood.

 AFFORDABILITY BY DESIGN

 Alongside all the formal programs to create affordable housing, SPUR supports making it possible to create units that cost less because they are small and efficiently designed and, in many cases, do not come with a parking space.
-These affordable-by-design units should become an important part of San Francisco's middle-income housing strategy.
+These affordable-by-design units should become an important part of cities' middle-income housing strategies.

 HOUSING AND THE COMMUNITY PLANNING PROCESS

 In existing neighborhoods, the only viable way to plan for serious physical change is through comprehensive neighborhood planning.
 Instead of just trying to maximize housing, neighborhood needs should be looked at comprehensively.
 Ideally, neighborhood plans will build consensus in advance about where housing should go and what it should look like.
 Instead of having site-by-site battles over every housing proposal, we can work out a vision of positive change, and then invite developers to come and fulfill their part of the vision.
-SPUR was instrumental in getting the city to undertake the Better Neighborhoods 2002 program and continues to play an active role in supporting good planning in all City planning efforts, including Balboa Park, Japantown, Treasure Island, and Hunter's Point.
+SPUR was instrumental in getting San Francisco to undertake the Better Neighborhoods program and continues to support good planning in all city planning efforts.